apache/druid/docs/querying/datasource.md

 always be correct.
 - Performance-related optimizations as mentioned in the [previous section](#join-performance).
 - Join algorithms other than broadcast hash-joins.
+- Reordering of predicates and filters (pushing up and/or pushing down) to get the most performant plan.

 ### `union`